angelauzelac10/psychCNVassoc/README.md

 5.  ***plotDiseaseCloud*** for plotting information criteria values as a scatter plot.

-The package also contains two RNA sequencing datasets, called GeneCounts and GeneCounts2.
-Refer to package vignettes for more details.
+The package also contains dataset… Refer to package vignettes for more details.
 An overview of the package is illustrated below.

 ![](./inst/extdata/example.png)